 Her professional experience includes non-profit communications, fundraising, and community outreach.
 In her work and spare time, she has helped non-profits by conducting and authoring program evaluation reports, establishing new partnerships, editing content for publication, managing college internship programs, writing articles and editorials, designing website and print materials, and planning large-scale events (i.e., fundraising galas, leadership workshops, spiritual/personal development retreats).

-When not in the library, classroom, or administrative meetings, Molly enjoys chasing her active toddler, spending time with her family, volunteering for community organizations, reading, cooking/baking, crafting, traveling, and exploring her adopted home state, Pennsylvania.
-She is in constant pursuit of attempting new hobbies and skills–having spent the better part of her life trying to learn piano, master yoga, and recently deciding to take up quilting.
+When not in the library, classroom, or administrative meetings, Molly enjoys chasing her active children, traveling to see family, volunteering for community organizations, reading, traveling, and exploring her adopted home state, Pennsylvania.
 Molly serves on the board of directors for the Philadelphia Women’s Theatre Festival, a non-profit dedicated to creating opportunities for women in theatre.